Philippaolomoro/simple-automation-API/README.md

 ## Methods:

+The can be found in the `index.js` file and they include:

 getProducts: A function to get products of various price ranges with the use of the `axios` GET method.
 It takes in two parameters:
 - `minPrice`: this sets the minimum price query parameter
 - `maxPrice`: the sets the maximum price query parameter